 "Those tales are not meant for me to say.
 I couldn't nor would I tell you.
 Let the truth of what you know now not break your faith for the betterment of your people, Charlotte.
 Remember, for every idea thought, it has to been given time, care, and hope."

-"But, I have been running this place for almost felt like a decade.
+"But, I have been running this place for almost felt like a human's decade on slow motion.
 And it's been barely a scratch."

 "Neither was the paradoxical realm of my home when I started.
 I'm one-sixthteenth of the mortal's unrecored world age and I'm still finding things to change and fix.
 Nothing is ever done by a snap of the fingers or a catchy number, Charlotte."